stefaanc/terraform-provider-windows/docs/datasource.windows_link_ip_interface.md

 ### Argument Attributes Reference

+> :warning:
+> One of the identifying arguments is required.
+Setting multiple will throw an error..

-- `index` - (integer, Optional) -  The index of the IP interface.
+- `index` - (integer, Optional, Identifying) -  The index of the IP interface.
+One and only one of the identifying arguments `index`, `alias`, `description`, `guid`, `mac_address`, `network_adapter_name` or `vnetwork_adapter_name` must be specified.

-- `alias` - (string, Optional) -  The alias of the IP interface.
+- `alias` - (string, Optional, Identifying) -  The alias of the IP interface.
 This is typically the same as the `network_adapter_name`.

-- `description` - (string, Optional) -  The description of the IP interface.
+- `description` - (string, Optional, Identifying) -  The description of the IP interface.
 This is typically a string that identifies the chip-set used by the network adapter, like `"Intel(R) 82579LM Gigabit Network Connection"`.
-If the network adapter is associated to a virtual network adapter (and thus doesn't have a chip-set), then this is typically starting with `"Hyper-V Virtual Ethernet Adapter"`
+If the network adapter is associated to a virtual network adapter (and thus doesn't have a chip-set), then this is typically starting with `"Hyper-V Virtual Ethernet Adapter"`.

-- `guid` - (string, Optional) -  The GUID of the IP interface/network adapter.
+- `guid` - (string, Optional, Identifying) -  The GUID of the IP interface/network adapter.
 This GUID can be used to access the Windows registry.

-- `mac_address` - (string, Optional) -  The MAC address of the network adapter.
+- `mac_address` - (string, Optional, Identifying) -  The MAC address of the network adapter.
 If the network adapter is associated to a virtual network adapter, then this is typically the same as the MAC address of the virtual network adapter.

-- `network_adapter_name` - (string, Optional) -  The name of the network adapter.
+- `network_adapter_name` - (string, Optional, Identifying) -  The name of the network adapter.
 This is typically the same as the `alias` of the IP interface.
 Also, if the network adapter is associated to a virtual network adapter, then this is typically of the form `"vEthernet ($vna)"` where `$vna` is the name of the virtual network adapter.

-- `vnetwork_adapter_name` - (string, Optional) -  The name of the virtual network adapter that is associated to the IP interface.
+- `vnetwork_adapter_name` - (string, Optional, Identifying) -  The name of the virtual network adapter that is associated to the IP interface.
 This attribute can only be used when the Hyper-V hypervisor is running on this windows-computer.

 - `x_lifecycle` - (resource, Optional)